kjar0/516X-Final/README.md

 #### Collect Information

-To answer this research question, I received ABE competencies (shown in Research Background) as well as graduating student survey answers from 2016-2021 for the department.
+To answer this research question, I loaded ABE competencies (shown in Research Background) as well as graduating student survey answers from 2016-2021 from an excel file to a DataFrame.
 The first thing I did with the data was identify any missing values.
 I was shocked to see how many fields were left blank on the survey, over 50% for Job Title and even more for Organization name and City.
 ```
 abe_survey = pd.read_excel('ABE Career Outcomes Data 2016-2021.xlsx')
 print(abe_survey.isna().sum())